illuminatech/url-trailing-slash/README.md

 > Tip: the best SEO practice is having trailing slash at the URLs, which have nested pages, e.g. "defines a folder" and have no trailing slashes at the URLs without nested pages, e.g. "pathname of the file".

-In case you have setup `\Illuminatech\UrlTrailingSlash\RoutingServiceProvider` middleware, application will automatically redirect request with incorrect URL according to the routes definition.
+In case you have setup `\Illuminatech\UrlTrailingSlash\Middleware\RedirectTrailingSlash` middleware, application will automatically redirect request with incorrect URL according to the routes definition.
 For the example above: request of 'http://example.com/items' causes redirect to 'http://example.com/items/' while request to 'http://example.com/items/1/' causes redirect to 'http://example.com/items/1'.